-We are aware of three FDA approved products with indications for the treatment of specific forms of ILD.
-Esbriet® (pirfenidone), marketed globally by F. Hoffmann-La Roche AG, Shionogi Ltd. and Il Dong Pharmaceutical, and Ofev® (nintedanib), a small molecule tyrosine-kinase inhibitor marketed globally by Boehringer Ingelheim, both were approved in October 2014 to treat Idiopathic Pulmonary Fibrosis (IPF).
-H.P.
-Acthar Gel (repository corticotropin injection) is marketed globally by Mallinckrodt plc for a number of indications, including symptomatic sarcoidosis.
-There are a number of companies engaged in the clinical development of potential new therapeutics for various forms of ILD, including Boehringer Ingelheim, Bristol-Myers Squibb, Celgene, FibroGen, Inc., Galapagos NV, Kadmon Holdings, Inc., GlaxoSmithKline, and Roche.
+If ATYR1923 is successful in the treatment of pulmonary sarcoidosis, we believe it may have applications in other ILD indications.
+Immunosuppressive therapy has traditionally been used to treat most ILDs despite little evidence demonstrating safety or efficacy in these indications.
+We are aware of two FDA approved products with indications for the treatment of a specific form of ILD, namely IPF.
+Esbriet® (pirfenidone), marketed globally by F. Hoffmann-La Roche AG, Shionogi Ltd. and Il Dong Pharmaceutical Co., Ltd., and Ofev® (nintedanib), a small molecule tyrosine-kinase inhibitor marketed globally by Boehringer Ingelheim, were both approved by FDA in October 2014 to treat IPF.
+Esbriet® was previously approved in Japan in 2008 and in Europe in 2011.
+These therapies can slow lung function decline in controlled clinical studies but are associated with significant side effects, continued symptoms, and progressive disease in the majority of patients.
+There are a number of companies engaged in the clinical development of potential new therapeutics for various forms of ILD, including Novartis, Boehringer Ingelheim, Bristol-Myers Squibb, Celgene, FibroGen Inc., Galapagos NV, Promedior Inc., Biogen Inc., Kadmon Holdings, Inc., United Therapeutics, GlaxoSmithKline, Mallinckrodt and Hoffmann-La Roche; however, most development activity is focused on IPF, largely ignoring other major forms of ILD.